piyushrungta25/vit_acad_web_api/README.md

 ##### Getting Posts
 **Usage:**
 Request is sent as
->[your_host]/vitwebapp/api/v1.0/get_posts

-or
->[your_host]/vitwebapp/api/v1.0/get_posts?timestamp=[timestamp]
+>[your_host]/vitwebapp/api/v1.0/get_posts?timestamp=[timestamp]&club_name=[club_name]

+Both timestamp and club_name are optional.
 If GET paramete timestamp is not specified or is 0, latest 20 posts are sent.
-In case a valid timestamp is passed, all posts newer then taht is sent in the format below.
+If club_name is passed all posts by that club is sent.
+In case a valid timestamp is passed, all posts newer then that is sent in the format below.

 **JSON response**
 ```json